brandonc/bootlegger/README.md

 ## Overview

-bootlegger is a Google Spreadsheets toolchain that can transform a Google Spreadsheet into a set of JSON file(s) and upload them to S3-compatible cloud storage.
+bootlegger is a Google Sheets toolchain that can transform a Google Spreadsheet into a set of JSON file(s) and upload them to S3-compatible cloud storage.
 It is composed of two parts:

 1. A Google Apps script that is meant to run on a spreadsheet duplicated from [this template](https://docs.google.com/spreadsheets/d/1TOHNH2mR0RovUyoUx081WSgwqLTDNV24syjSGeR5VG0/edit#gid=0).
 The spreadsheet acts as a controller that can publish any number of spreadsheets that it links to.
 See the [section below](#sheets-script-ui) for setup instructions